225-201-Great Vocals

 Vocalist: Brandi Carlile

 This American Folk/Rock singer/songwriter did not emerge—she suddenly appeared—taking Folk / Rock and Pop by storm.
 From the mid-2000s and into the 2020s, her haunting vocals and unique sound brought instant recognition, attention and success, and the entire music community seemed to embrace her vocal style and persona.
 One music critic called her voice a “gut voice, with molten impact.”
-She could very well be one of the most influential singers of the 21st century.
+Her continued career could very well verify her status as one of the most influential singers of the 21st century.
+This theme of self-acceptance and vulnerability is not new, but it increasingly seems to seep through the very shifting sands of the modern music industry.
 She performs within her 3 octaves with ease and attitude…Simply Captivating!

 219. IT’S A MAN’S, MAN’S, MAN’S WORLD (1966)